Three methods are available to save, share, and edit the results of your observations.

 During the manual stacking process, astrophotographers commonly generate images called “darks” in addition to images of the star itself.
 Darks are pictures taken while the telescope aperture is obstructed so that no light can reach the sensor.
 One would expect to get a completely black image (hence the name “dark”).
 Actually, this type of image contains a weak signal generated by defects of the sensor.
 For example, it can be hot pixels.
 The signal of the “darks” is subtracted from the images of the celestial body.
 Proceeding this way removes the glitches generated by the sensor on the final image.

-During your observation, STELLINA does not generate darks, so you won’t find this type of file on the USB key.
-When STELLINA automatically applies its algorithms, it uses a predefined dark pattern that characterizes the sensor’s spurious signals and does other corrections through various processes.
+During your observation, Vespera and Stellina does not generate darks by default.
+When the telescope automatically applies its algorithms, it uses a predefined dark pattern that characterizes the sensor’s spurious signals and does other corrections through various processes.

 In a nutshell: